-From May 1 - 14, 2022, scientists from the Florida Atlantic University Harbor Branch Oceanographic Institute will conduct an expedition to explore coral and sponge habitats within Flower Garden Banks National Marine Sanctuary (FGBNMS) and nearby areas in the northwestern Gulf of Mexico in order to assess their potential for biopharmaceutical, or “natural,” products.
+From May 1 - 14, 2022, scientists from Florida Atlantic University Harbor Branch Oceanographic Institute assisted by the remotely operated vehicle (ROV) team from the University of North Carolina Undersea Vehicle Program conducted an expedition aboard the R/V Point Sur to the Flower Garden Banks National Marine Sanctuary (FGBNMS) and nearby areas in the northwestern Gulf of Mexico.
+They discovered diverse marine organisms that hold potential for biopharmaceutical natural products.

 Funding for this expedition was provided by NOAA Ocean Exploration via its Ocean Exploration Fiscal Year 2019 Funding Opportunity Grant Number NA19OAR0110302